Baronhez/my-tech-blog/src/content/posts/the-worst-programmer.md

 ---
-title: The worst "programmer" I have ever meet
+title: The worst "programmer" I have ever met
 published: 2025-05-02
 description: A story to tell.
 image: ../../assets/images/simpson.jpg